-The second promotion for first-time users is a pair of risk-free bets up to $500 in fixed betting and $1,500 in PointsBetting using the promo code BOOKIESB.
-If players lose their first fixed bet or PointsBetting bet, they will receive a PointsBet free bet equal to the amount wagered and lost.
+The second promotion for first-time users is 5 risk-free bets up to $100 each in fixed betting.
+If players lose their first fixed bet, they will receive a PointsBet free bet equal to the amount wagered and lost.
 If users win those first bets, no risk-free bets will be rewarded.
-No PointsBet promo code is required, so users will be able to enjoy this perk without signing up for anything.
 It's worth noting here that all risk-free bets may only be used on fixed betting markets, though they may be split up into multiple risk-free bets to be used on different games or events.
 When you compare this offer to an offer like the Unibet promo code, you will see it is very generous.

 PointsBet does have not have a loyalty program but does offer benefits to its members in the form of promotions and rewards.
 In addition to daily promotions such as odds boosts and parlay boosters, members receive points with every bet they place that can be redeemed for free bets.